Tony Sheridan

 Anthony Esmond Sheridan McGinnity (21 May 1940 – 16 February 2013), known professionally as Tony Sheridan, was an English rock and roll guitarist who spent much of his adult life in Germany.
 He was best known as an early collaborator of the Beatles (though the record was labelled as being with "The Beat Brothers"), one of two non-Beatles (the other being Billy Preston) to receive label performance credit on a record with the group, and the only non-Beatle to appear as lead singer on a Beatles recording which charted as a single.

-Biography
+Childhood and early career

-Sheridan was born in Norwich, Norfolk, where he grew up at 2 Hansell Road in Thorpe St Andrew and attended the City of Norwich School.
+Sheridan was born on 21 May 1940 in Norwich, Norfolk, where he grew up in Thorpe St Andrew and attended the City of Norwich School.
+His parents were Alphonsus McGinnity and Audrey Mann.

+Childhood

-His parents, Alphonsus McGinnity and Audrey Mann, were married in Norwich in 1939.
-In his early life, Sheridan was influenced by their interest in classical music, and by age seven, he had learned to play the violin.
-He eventually came to play guitar, and in 1956, formed his first band.
-He showed enough talent that he soon found himself playing in London's "Two I's" club for some six months straight.
+In his early life, Sheridan was influenced by his parents' interest in classical music, and by age seven, he had learned to play the violin.
+He attended the City of Norwich School.
+He had a leading role in the school production of The Mikado in 1951 and played the violin in the orchestra.

+Early career

+He eventually came to play guitar, and in 1956, formed his first skiffle band and played at the Red Lion pub in Norwich.
+During the 1950s he played with the Cygnets and the Saints.
+He later went to play six months at The 2i's Coffee Bar in London's Soho, In 1958, only two years after starting to play in the skiffle band which he formed, Sheridan and Kenny Packwood began appearing live on the Oh Boy! television show made by ABC.